Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/client-generator-core/access/README.md

 ### AccessClient

-`AccessClient` is the primary interface for developers using the _Specs_Azure REST client library.
+`AccessClient` is the primary interface for developers using the _Specs_Azure client library.
 Explore the methods on this client object to understand the different features of the _Specs_Azure service that you can access.